 Sifu Mimi Chan

-At a young age Mimi began performing on stage at various exhibitions around the world.
-Along with live performances she entered the movie world when she was chosen as the model and martial arts video reference for Disney’s animated feature, Mulan.
+At a young age, Mimi began performing on stage at various exhibitions around the world.
+She entered the movie world when she was chosen as the model and martial arts video reference for Disney’s animated feature, Mulan.
 She briefly worked in Hollywood doing stunt work and making small television appearances.
 In 2011, she decided to return to the film world and take on the endeavor of making a documentary about her father’s life.
-She found joy doing work behind the camera and capturing the story of her father, a true artist and pioneer on film.
+She found joy in doing work behind the camera and capturing the story of her father, a true artist and pioneer on film.
 She produced and directed her first documentary: Pui Chan: Kung Fu Pioneer.
 The film won 10 awards at film festivals around the country and screened throughout North America to sold-out audiences.
 Mimi is also the host of the Culture Chat Podcast.